All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are compounded GLP-1 medications as safe as brand-name versions?

 Compounded medications can be safe when prepared by a licensed pharmacy following USP standards with tested, quality ingredients.
-However, they have not undergone the same FDA approval process as brand-name products.
+But they haven't undergone the same FDA approval process as brand-name products.
 Safety depends heavily on the pharmacy's practices.

 What should I do if my compounded medication looks different than usual?